laravel/docs/elixir.md

 #### Watch Tests And PHP Classes for Changes

+If you are using Elixir to trigger your PHP test suite, you may use the `gulp tdd` command, which servers a similar purpose to `gulp watch`.
+The `tdd` command will monitor all of your PHP files for changes, and re-run your test suite when a change occurs.

 	gulp tdd

-> **Note:** All tasks will assume a development environment, and will exclude minification.
-For production, use `gulp --production`.

-<a name="extensions"></a>
+<a name="calling-existing-gulp-tasks"></a>
-## Custom Tasks and Extensions
+## Calling Existing Gulp Tasks

 Sometimes, you'll want to hook your own Gulp tasks into Elixir.
-Perhaps you have a special bit of functionality that you'd like Elixir to mix and watch for you.
-No problem!

-As an example, imagine that you have a general task that simply speaks a bit of text when called.
+As an example, imagine that you have a Gulp task that simply speaks a bit of text when called:

 ```javascript
 gulp.task("speak", function() {